jevgarcia22/evar22/README.md

 # evar22

 This repository is for work done (or almost done) by me.
-Tech used so far:
+Languages used:

 - Javascript
-- html
+- HTML
 - CSS

-I hope to add more Javascript and Python work soon.
+- Python
+- Pytest